rachhek/website_classifier_app/readme.md

 ```
 "predicted_class" : The class that was predicted.
-"prob_distribution" : The probability distribution (in precentage) of the 11 classes for this website.
+"prob_distribution" : The probability distribution (in percentage) of the 11 classes for this website.
 ```

 App Screenshot